civvic/bridget/README.md

 ## Compatibility and Development

 Bridget is developed with [nbdev](https://nbdev.fast.ai/) and requires Python 3.12+.
 Core dependencies like `fasthtml` and `anywidget` are installed automatically.
 It is regularly tested on macOS with VSCode, Jupyter Notebook, and JupyterLab, and is expected to function in any environment where `anywidget` is supported.
-Please note that while most features work in NbClassic, notebook state introspection is not yet implemented for that environment.
-The project is also expected to work on Windows and Linux.
+Please note that while most features work in NBClassic, notebook state introspection is not yet implemented for that environment.

 ## Exploring the Codebase
 The project is developed entirely in Jupyter Notebooks using `nbdev`.
-To understand how it works, explore these key source notebooks in the `nbs/` directory.
+It follows a literate programming approach, meaning the notebooks in `nbs/` are the primary source of truth from which the Python library is generated.

 ### FastHTML Foundation
 Bridget's core depends on adapting FastHTML for a serverless environment. **`03_fasthtml_patching.ipynb`** details the minimal modifications made to enable this, while **`04_route_provider.ipynb`** explains the modified routing system allows Bridget to use methods as route endpoints.